 You start with the essence of the story, for example, let’s imagine the following headline which reads: “The price of cotton has fallen by 15 per cent”.

 You then add extra information such as the impact on producers, the textile industry, the economy, consumer prices, employment, etc.

-Details such as whether it expected, what is being done about it, is it a short- or long-term, how are people reacting to the news are then added.
+Details such as whether it was expected, what is being done about it, whether it is short- or long-term, and how people are reacting to the news are then added..

 A reader or listener can stop after the headline and summary knowing the basic facts.

 The person who wants to know more can continue for added information.

 Some journalists refer to this method as pyramid journalism, as set out in the graphic above, others refer to it as the inverted pyramid.
 But no matter how you look at it, the headline is at the top, and more information is added according to its relevance and newsworthiness.

 Those who need to understand the essential information will be able to access it in the first few lines, while those who are fascinated by the story can continue reading background information that supports the main thrust of the article.
 And those who are not that interested will have moved on to another news item.

 It’s a simple but effective technique that relies entirely on how well focused you are.